Trifocals7733/BigDJ/README.md

 > 🎵 One thing the mod can't do for you: it keeps the stream steady and unfiltered, but the
 > *music itself* still has to reach your microphone somehow.
 A virtual cable is the clean way.

+## 🩺 Troubleshooting

+### BigDJ does not appear in Mod Settings

+- Confirm that the game is using **BepInEx 6 (IL2CPP)**, not a different BepInEx build.
+- Confirm `BigDJ.dll` is in `BepInEx/plugins/BigDJ/`.
+- Confirm [ModSettingsMenu](https://thunderstore.io/c/big-walk/p/Ice_Box_Studio_BigWalk/ModSettingsMenu/) ≥ 1.1.0 is installed in `BepInEx/plugins/ModSettingsMenu/`.
+- Check the BepInEx log for a missing dependency or load error.

+### Music still cuts in and out

+- Make sure both **Enabled** and **MusicMode** are on.
+- Press the configured toggle key (F9 by default) after entering the game.
+- Keep **Denoise** set to **Disabled** and **BackgroundRemoval** set to **off**.
+- Turn on **Diagnostics** to verify that Music Mode remains active.

+### Music is not audible to other players

+- BigDJ changes the voice-processing behavior; it does not route audio into the microphone.
+- Send your music to the input selected by Big Walk using a virtual audio cable, Voicemeeter, or speakers.
+- Check the game's microphone/input selection and verify that the input meter responds to the music.

+### The build fails with MSB3027 or a locked DLL

+- Close Big Walk before running `dotnet build`.
+- If the game is already closed, check for another process still holding `BigDJ.dll`, then build again.

 ## ⚙️ Settings